xxxx-yyyy-zzzz/SoK_Material/ARTIFACT-APPENDIX.md

 Authors: Andrea Rizzini, Marco Esposito, Tommaso Gagliardoni, Francesco Bruschi

 Within this github repository you can find:
-- drawios source code for the images we inserted in the paper (.drawio files)
+- drawios source code for the images we inserted in the paper (.drawio files) - the draw.io figures are not containerized because they are manually authored diagrams rather than computational artifacts.
 - the actual images we have inserted in the paper (.png files)
-- the source code for the radarplot - figure3 (radar.py file)
+- the source code for the radarplot together with a Docker setup that reproduces the Matplotlib-generated radar plot used as Figure 3.

 ### Security/Privacy Issues and Ethical Concerns